Best Time Visit Spain Seasons Featured Image

 Regional Weather Patterns: North vs. South

-Northern regions like Bilbao offer summer relief with temperatures around 24°C – perfect for hiking green trails without sweltering.
-Winters hover near 11°C, but frequent rains (143mm in November!) keep landscapes emerald.
-Pack layers and waterproof gear for cities like San Sebastián.
+Up north, regions like Bilbao offer summer relief with temperatures around 24°C – perfect for hiking green trails without sweltering.
+Winters hover near 11°C, but frequent rains (143mm in November!) keep scenes emerald.
+You’ll definitely want to pack layers and waterproof gear for cities like San Sebastián.

-Contrast this with southern Spain, where Seville’s summer thermometers hit 35°C. The Costa del Sol’s coast stays milder, with winter lows of 15°C ideal for beach walks.
-Rainfall here barely registers in warmer months, making sunbathing nearly guaranteed.
+But hey, contrast this with southern Spain, where Seville’s summer thermometers hit 35°C. The Costa del Sol’s coast stays milder, with winter lows of 15°C ideal for beach walks.
+Rainfall here barely registers in warmer months, making sunbathing pretty much guaranteed.

 How Temperature and Precipitation Vary Throughout the Year